Skip to Content

 How to Make a Classic Quiche Lorraine

-To start, you are going to either make a pie crust, or you can cut corners like me and use a refrigerated pie crust.
-Unroll it and place it in your pie pan, turning edges under and crimping.
+To start, you are going to either make a flaky pastry crust, or you can cut corners like me and use a store-bought crust.
+Unroll the pie dough and place it in your pie pan, turning the edges under and crimping.
+There is no need to pre-bake the crust with pie weights or dry beans.
+Everything is baked at the same time.
+No blind baking this pie crust!

-Cook the bacon to your liking, and then chop it up.
+Cook the bacon over medium heat to your liking.
+Remove from the pan and place it on a paper towel to drain.
+Once drained, chop it up on a cutting board.
 I like bigger chunks, like a more rustic chop, but you can make it to your preferred specifications.

-Sprinkle the crumbled, cooked bacon over the crust.
-Sprinkle scallions and 1 cup of the Swiss cheese on top of the bacon.
+Sprinkle the crumbled, cooked bacon over the pie shell.
+Sprinkle scallions and 1 cup of Swiss cheese on top of the bacon.
+You can also use Gruyere cheese if you prefer that over Swiss.
+If you want, use caramelized onion instead of scallions, you could do that too.
+I just like the mild onion flavor.

-Whisk together the Egg Beaters, cream, and milk.
+In a medium bowl, whisk together the Egg Beaters, cream, and milk.
 Add salt, pepper, and nutmeg.
-I love that on the package of Egg Beaters, it tells you exactly how much to use based on how many eggs a recipe calls for.
+I love that the package of Egg Beaters tells you exactly how much to use based on how many eggs a recipe calls for.
 That's the beauty of Egg Beaters — you don't have to guess at all.

-Once you get it all mixed up together, carefully pour the egg and milk/cream mixture into crust.
+Once you get it all mixed up together, carefully pour the egg mixture into the crust.

-Sprinkle with remaining cheese and a dash of ground red pepper.
+Sprinkle the remaining cheese over the cream mixture and add a dash of ground red pepper.

 When you take it out of the oven, it will be super puffy, but no worries.
 As it cools, it will settle down.